Table of contents

 3. FIO Address registration outside of wallet

 Most FIO Protocol functionality requires a user to have a FIO Address.
-A FIO Address is an NFT owned by owner FIO Public Key and consists of a username and a domain delimited by a colon:
+A FIO Address is an NFT owned by owner FIO Public Key and consists of a username and a domain delimited by an @

 The easiest way to facilitate a FIO Address registration is to redirect the users to a Foundation for Interwallet Operability co-branded website (available after Mainnet launch) which enables registration and payment with common crypto currencies, such as Bitcoin.
 FIO Public Key needs to be passed to the website, so that the FIO Address can be properly assigned to the owner.